Zenopsis

 Zenopsis is a genus of dories, a group of marine fish.
-There are four extant species, but the genus is also known from fossils dating back to the Oligocene epoch.
+There are five extant species, but the genus is also known from fossils dating back to the Oligocene epoch.
 They largely resemble the better-known John Dory, and are typically found in relatively deep water, below normal scuba diving depth.

 Species

-There are currently four recognized recent species in this genus:
+There are currently five recognized recent species in this genus: